EDAF75: Database Technology – Spring 2026

 Course week 6 (Feb 23 - Feb 27)

-• Project design meeting.
-We'll have two alternative slots for the design meeting, we'll discuss what times to book during lecture 8 (Thursday in week 4) – your group must participate in one of the meetings.
+- Project design meeting.
+We have two alternative slots for the design meeting, both on Wednesday: either 10-12 or 13-15 – at least one person in your group must participate in one of the meetings (you can sign up here).

 Course week 7 (Mar 2 - Mar 6)